 The Construction work is handed over to the Department of Rural Development and Panchayat Raj.
 The Engineers and officials of the above said Department monitors and supervise the construction work.

 2.10.4.
 Kitchen cum stores constructed through convergence, if any

-Under Part-II Scheme, State Government has allocated funds for the construction of 142 kitchen-cum-stores.
+Under Part-II Scheme, State Government has allocated funds for the construction of 142 kitchen-cumstores.
+Through MLA CDS 659 number of kitchen cum stores have been constructed.